Back to projects

 Transport type boundaries

 DTOs must not contain transport-layer types (e.g. protocol buffer or RPC types) in their properties.
-Transport types exist for serialisation only — every field is nullable by design.
+Transport types exist for serialisation only, so every field is nullable by design.
 Mixing them into domain objects erodes type safety.

 // ❌ RPC transport type leaked into domain DTO